knallap/Enhanced-PatchCure/reproducibility.md

 ## Overview

-This document provides a detailed guide to reproduce all experimental results in the main body of our PatchCURE paper.
+This document provides a detailed guide to reproduce all experimental results in the main body of our Enhanced PatchCURE paper.

 ## Setup